helgoboss/reaper-rs/README.md

 cargo fmt
 ```

+In order to get the most deterministic results, use Docker (see section "Docker").

 #### macOS

 The following instructions include Rust setup.
 However, it's very well possible that some native toolchain setup